 The MPO received candidate projects from the City of Punta Gorda and Charlotte County.
 These projects included Highway, Transportation Alternatives Program (TAP), Congestion Mitigation/Transportation System Management (CM/TSM), and Transportation Regional Incentive Program (TRIP) projects.
-Attachment 1 is the list of project priorities previously approved by the MPO Board at the May 2021 meeting.
+Attachment #2 is the list of project priorities previously approved by the MPO Board at the May 2021 meeting.

-The Draft 2022 Project Priorities (Attachment 2) presented today will be revised based on input received by the Committees and MPO Board meeting on March 21, 2022.
-The final draft will be presented at the April 13, 2022, CAC Meeting and May 16, 2022, MPO Board meeting for approval.
+The Draft 2022 Project Priorities (Attachment #1) presented today reflects the changes that were proposed at the March 9, 2022, TAC/CAC and March 21, 2022 MPO Board Meeting.
+The final draft provided today reflects the changes that were proposed.
 Below is the Draft LOPP received from member entities: